T1V0h/DuMaMay/README.md

 # Is this a full jailbreak?
 Yes.
 Once you run it, Cydia will be installed.
+JailBreak is only tethered not Untethered -

+If idevice is rebooted/or turned off then back on, device must be rejailbroken using DuMaMay.ipa

 # How to use?
 Hit the jailbreak button in the center and thats all.